Our Staff

 Lorraine Dauw

 Lorraine believes art, play, and exploration are essential to a fulfilling life.
 As a practicing artist with an MFA in Sculpture, she has over 15 years of experience teaching and is passionate about encouraging young minds to develop their curiosity and creativity.
-She is an avid gardener, healthy cook, kayaker, and downhill skier, and is thrilled to join the Educational Garden Project community.
+She is an avid gardener, healthy cook, kayaker, and downhill skier, and is thrilled to join the Educational Garden Project community again this summer.

 Brandi Hubiak